MM-Mamunn/BusManagementSystem-FrontEnd/README.md

-# It is a web app named **Bus Management System** That ensures all the facilities for an admin of a bus company.
+# This is a web app named **Bus Management System** That ensures all the facilities for an admin of a bus company.

 ## Set up: